ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingExperiment.md

 # Class: SequencingExperiment

-An sequencing experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
+A Sequencing Experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.

 URI: [GHGA:SequencingExperiment](https://w3id.org/GHGA/SequencingExperiment)